liammcluckie/cbd-shield/README.md

     c.
 As a frequent visitor, I want to see all my previous and current order history.

     d.
-As a frequent visitor, I want to see new products and offers listed on the home page.

-    e.
 As a frequent visitor, I want to receive email confirmations with order details upon purchasing products.

 ---